Addiction and White-Collar Professionals

 Pilots, Drugs, and Accidents

-Members of the “C-Suite,” or jobs like CEO or COO that begin with the letter “C,” abuse substances at very high rates.
-Some studies suggest that this is, in part, due to higher rates of co-occurring disorders, like sociopathic or psychopathic personalities.
+Executive positions, such as CEOs, COOs, and CFOs, abuse substances at very high rates.
+Some studies suggest that this is, in part, due to higher rates of co-occurring mental health disorders that have certain characteristics in common.

-Traits that are associated with high-level management and leadership include:
+Traits that are associated with high-level executive positions include:

-These traits are also, often, associated with substance abuse and addiction.
-Pleasure derived from succeeding in closing a deal or making a sale releases endorphins and dopamine, which are associated with the reward center in the brain.
+These traits are also often associated with substance abuse and addiction.
+Pleasure derived from succeeding in closing a deal or making a sale releases endorphins and dopamine.
 Intoxicating substances like cocaine and alcohol also release neurotransmitters associated with pleasure and mood.

-Genetics associated with brain development, including the receptivity of dopamine receptors, may have something to do with why high-level executives struggle with “workaholism,” alongside other addictions.
-However, family history and trauma, which are also behind many individual’s drives to become successful, are contributing factors in the development of substance abuse, too.
-Those in these top-level positions typically abuse alcohol and prescription drugs, especially painkillers.
+Risk factors for the development of substance use disorders may also be at play.
+Genetics and brain development — including the receptivity of dopamine receptors — may have something to do with why high-level executives struggle with addiction.
+However, family history and trauma, may also be contributing factors in the development of substance abuse, too.

 Several reports found that lawyers have high rates of alcohol abuse and may also struggle with heroin or opioid abuse.
 One analysis reported that lawyers struggled with alcohol in particular due to job-related stresses like: